 Back in 2021, I made this video that shares several different methods for stenciling with watercolor for a soft look:

-Here are the actionable steps from the video:
+Here are the tags from the video:

 Gather Your Materials